• Skip to primary navigation

 Variations

-This recipe is a basic bean stew recipe; you can make it spicier if you choose by adding fresh chillies.
+This is a basic bean stew recipe; adding fresh chillies can make it spicier.

-You can be creative; make it your signature stew by adding spices or herbs or even vegetables or a protein of your choice.
+You can be creative; make it your signature stew by adding spices, herbs, vegetables, or a protein of your choice.

 Storage